HUD Tenant Screening Policy Update

 New Guidelines for Tenant Screening

 HUD’s new policy memo has the downside of making the tenant screening process more complicated than it already is.
 It muddies the waters in terms of how landlords and property managers evaluate criminal history, as there is no guidance on which crimes should generally considered acceptable and which are not.
-Landlords and property managers are asked to use their discretion, with the memo acknowledging the need to look at circumstances on a case-by-case basis.
+Landlords and property managers are asked to use their discretion, with the memo acknowledging the need to look at circumstances on a case-by-case basis for landlord tenant screening.

 Here are a few tips to help you to comply with the new HUD policy: